 This effect can be described analytically by looking at the driver source impedance, the probe input capacitance, and the ground-wire inductance as an R-C-L series resonant circuit.
-Let's analyze all three probe types this way, assuming use of a 6" ground wire (about 200 nH).
+Let's analyze all three probe types this way, assuming use of a 6-in. ground wire (about 200 nH).

-For the 10-pF capacitive-input probe (with a six-inch ground wire), as the drive impedance drops below 100 ohms, the probe develops a nasty resonance at about 110 MHz.
+For the 10-pF capacitive-input probe (with a six-inch ground wire), as the drive impedance drops below 100 Ω, the probe develops a nasty resonance at about 110 MHz.
 This resonance is right in the heart of digital territory, and is the primary reason why ground wires are not used in conjunction with 10-pF style probes when attempting to make accurate measurements.

 The resistive-input probe (with a six-inch ground wire) doesn't have a resonance.
 It's first-order circuit parameters form an R-L network, which doesn't ring.
 To first order, this circuit is always damped.
 That's one of the nice things about it: a resistive-input probe is less susceptible to ground wire length than any other probe style.